christa-ux/SilverSmiles/README.md

 It is very important to ask the concerned users what are their needs, and how we can meet them.
 That is why our team conducted a survey with very specific questions that target seniors’ diverse needs.
 Those questions are mostly focused on the health aspect of our users.

-Our app aims to not only encourage socialization and physical activity, but it also serves as a motivational tool for users to delve into their hobbies and lead more vibrant lives.
-Most importantly, the application would foster a sense of purpose and joy among seniors. (to be edited)
+Our app aims to encourage socialization, and it also serves as a motivational tool for users to delve into their hobbies and lead more vibrant lives.
+Most importantly, the application would foster a sense of purpose and joy among seniors.

+## Market Research

+Research by <a href="https://www.pewresearch.org/internet/2017/05/17/technology-use-among-seniors/" target="_blank"> Pew Research Center </a> reveals that while there's a digital divide, a significant portion of seniors are more connected than ever.
+Approximately four in ten seniors now own smartphones, a figure that has more than doubled since 2013.
+Internet use among seniors has steadily increased, with 67% of those aged 65 and older reporting they go online, and about half (51%) having high-speed internet at home.
+Additionally, social media use among this demographic has been on the rise, with 34% of Americans aged 65 and up engaging in social networking sites, marking a seven-point increase from 2013

+Further insights from <a href="https://www.thinkwithgoogle.com/consumer-insights/consumer-trends/digital-seniors/" target="_blank">Think with Google </a> underscore the stereotype-breaking digital habits of today's seniors.
+A majority of online seniors spend at least six hours a day online and own an average of five devices, showcasing a group that's deeply engaged with the digital world.
+These "digital seniors" are not only avid internet users but also active on platforms like YouTube, reflecting their enthusiasm for staying connected and updated with technology.
+This demographic's digital literacy is significant, with 86% being classified as tech enthusiasts who are actively seeking out digital content for various purposes, including health and wellness and staying in touch with friends and family.

-## The Research
+## Our Research

 ### Purpose